 Often, the ultimate goal of therapy is to “feel” better.
 There are three primary therapeutic intervention points which may be utilized in order to achieve that goal: cognition (aka thoughts), behaviors (aka actions), and emotions (aka feelings).
 Or, as a client recently clarified with me: “You mean the head, the feet, and the heart?”
 Yes, that’s exactly it!

 Today, many of the dominate therapeutic strategies used are of a cognitive or cognitive-behavior nature.
 There is a premise behind these approaches: if a person can identify their irrational or illogical thoughts, and/or change their behavioral responses in certain contexts, they will feel better.
-And, this can certainly happen; however, I find that for most people, it is nearly impossible to change thoughts and/or behaviors, which are largely influenced by previous traumatic life events, while ignoring or suppressing the related emotional content.
+And, this can certainly happen; however, I find that for most people, it is nearly impossible to change thoughts and/or behaviors, which are largely influenced by previous developmental/experiential inputs or traumatic life events, while ignoring or suppressing the related physical and emotional content.